On the nature of Mersenne fluctuations: On to subatomic physics

 are not violated until at $\mu=5$.
 What might thus constitute the quark family's conservation law would predict that $L_{43}$ have 2, 31 and 271 among its prime factors and serve as the $L_{\textrm{up}}$ of a fourth-generation quark {\tt t}$'$.

 It should be noted that the bounds given in Table \ref{tab:Prime-factors-of} for the first three generations (next-to-last row) are valid for intra-generational mass ratios only (last row).
 Ratios of mass for quarks that belong to different generations are distinctly different.
-One form of heuristics, whose effectiveness would be understood by degrees (cf. \ref{sec:Crotons-on-the-b}), draws a link between quark masses and duality controls.
-These we use as a way of expressing inter-generational quark mass ratios, with the modification that Catalan numbers $C_{x} \varphi_{433}^{(990)}=103823=(-1,-1,-1,1,-1,1,1,0,0,1,0,0,0,1,-1,1,0,0)\cdot(G^{(31)})^{t}$
+Here, the methods developed in Sect. \ref{sec:Pregeometric-categories-relevant} take effect $-$ in particular, the juxtaposition $x$ vs. $x-2$ as applied to \emph{both} the lower and the upper bound of sum gives a good match